How Your Cravings Can Help You Reach Your Goal Weight

 I started to crave sweets LESS when I addressed the underlying issues.
 My diet improved gradually and naturally as a result of tuning into what my body was trying to tell me.

 And that's why cravings are so important.
 You're not meant to battle and resist them.
 You're meant to listen to them.
-Here are the three things to remember when you're facing a craving:
+For example, if you’re craving red meat, you’re likely low in iron; if you’re craving carbs during the winter, your serotonin levels are probably low because there’s less sunlight.
+Whatever the craving, here are three things to remember when you face one:

 1. A craving may mean you're missing something in your diet.

 A strong craving may be a signal that your body is missing an important nutrient.
 Intense cravings can point to a nutritional deficiency within the body.

 We're born with innate body wisdom; our bodies know what they need to operate from a place of balance.
 But we often mistrust that wisdom and don't listen to what our bodies say.

 A craving can be a sign that something important is missing from your diet.

 - Cravings for sweets can mean you aren't getting enough protein in your diet (the more protein you have, the less sugar you’ll crave).

 - Chocolate cravings can often signal a magnesium deficiency (eat more nuts, seeds, fish, and leafy greens).